ViddaDigital/afst/README.md

 ## Updating existing file content

-To update file content provide a function instead of a string for content like so:
+To update file content provide a function like so:

 ```typescript
 new AFST({path: '/some/kind/of/path'})